Introduction

 Product Keywords

-Tip: Write down your keyword research results so you can refer to it later, knowin what words to use, and what words to avoid.
+Tip: Write down your keyword research results so you can refer to it later, knowing what words to use, and what words to avoid.

 So most of my keywords are pretty good for the number of results they are getting.
 But the order needs to be worked on.
 The very first keyword phrase is what Zazzle values most highly.
 And mine is ‘paused my game’ which is not that great, it relies on people already knowing this slogan and searching for it.
 No, I need to put my niche first.